gscrow/dressipi-com/terms-and-conditions.markdown

 Registered users of our Services are “Members” and unregistered users are “Visitors”.
 This Contract applies to both Members and Visitors.

 ## Our Data Policy and Your Privacy Choices
 We collect and use your personal data to provide the Services described above to you.
-You can learn about how we collect and use your data in our Privacy Policy.
-We also encourage you to review the privacy choices you have about the ways in which we use data in your Account Settings.
+You can learn about how we collect and use your data in our [Privacy Policy](https://dressipi.com/privacy/).
+We also encourage you to review the privacy choices you have about the ways in which we use data in your <a href="#privacy" class="anchor-link-privacy">Account Settings</a>.
-If you don’t have an account, you can opt out here.
+If you don’t have an account, you can opt out <a href="#privacy" class="anchor-link-privacy">here</a>.

 ## Your Commitments to Dressipi